MalcolmMashig/google-trends/google-trends-guide-copy.md

 If you do not already have it open, go to <a href="https://trends.google.com/trends/?geo=US" target="blank">Google Trends</a>.

-**<u>*Step 1:*</u>** Enter 'the juice laundry' as your search term.
-Then change 'Past 12 Months' to a custom time range from October 9, 2016 (10-9-2016) to the end of 2018 (12-31-2018).
+**<u>*Step 1:*</u>** Enter *the juice laundry* as your search term.
+Then change *'Past 12 Months'* to a custom time range from October 9, 2016 (10-9-2016) to the end of 2018 (12-31-2018).
 These dates coincide with the time period of the `thejuicelaundry` package's *Square* transaction data.

 Notice that you can also change the location, category, and search type (web, image, etc.) parameters, but leave them alone.

-**<u>*Step 2:*</u>** Enter 'The Juice Laundry' (capitalized this time) as a second search term.
+**<u>*Step 2:*</u>** Enter *The Juice Laundry* (capitalized this time) as a second search term.

-Both terms should say 'search term' under them.
+Both terms should say *'search term'* under them.
 You will notice that only the red line shows.
 This is because the **search terms are case insensitive** and the trendlines are identical.

-**<u>*Step 3:*</u>** Replace the second search term with "the juice laundry" (in quotes this time).
+**<u>*Step 3:*</u>** Replace the second search term with *"the juice laundry"* (in quotes this time).

 You will notice that the trendlines are different and that is because sourrounding the term in quotes creates a totally different query based on *Google's* algorithm.
 Navigate <a href="https://support.google.com/trends/answer/4359582?hl=en" target="blank">here</a> to see the results of queries that are different but that share similar terms.
-The takeaway is that **the algorithm is stricter on quoted terms** (because it only counts searches with that exact phrase) and the trendlines should reflect this ("the juice laundry" being generally lower then its non-quoted counterpart).
+The takeaway is that **the algorithm is stricter on quoted terms** (because it only counts searches with that exact phrase) and the trendlines should reflect this (*"the juice laundry"* being generally lower then its non-quoted counterpart).

-**<u>*Step 4:*</u>** Add 'juice laundry' and the quoted "juice laundry", in that order, as two more search terms.
+**<u>*Step 4:*</u>** Add *juice laundry* and the quoted *"juice laundry"*, in that order, as two more search terms.

-The resulting trendlines will be unique, displaying generally greater search interest than search terms with "the" (an additional restriction) in them -- which makes sense.
+The resulting trendlines will be unique, displaying generally greater search interest than search terms with *"the"* (an additional restriction) in them -- which makes sense.
 Take note of how the interest over time for existing trendlines (the blue and red in this case) shrink as you added the new search terms.
 Remember that this is because **search interest for one term is relative to the search interest for another**.

-**<u>*Step 5:*</u>** Finally, add *The Juice L aundry* as another search term, but this time choose the option that states "Juice Shop in Charlottesville, VA" underneath it.
+**<u>*Step 5:*</u>** Finally, add *The Juice L aundry* as another search term, but this time choose the option that states *'Juice Shop in Charlottesville, VA'* underneath it.

 You have added what is known as a *topic*.
 According to Google, **a topic is a group of terms that share a concept**.
-For example, if you search the topic "London," your search includes results for topics such as "Capital of the UK" and "Londres" which is "London" in Spanish.
+For example, if you search the topic *"London,"* your search includes results for topics such as *"Capital of the UK"* and *"Londres"* which is *"London"* in Spanish.
 For all we know, Google's algorithm may be grouping search terms like those we have (more or less) to form the topic of *The Juice Laundry*, but we cannot know for sure what it is doing.

 Your screen should look very similar to the photo below.
 Because samples are different every day, however, the trendlines will not look exactly the same.